-Our academy must inform the local authority of any pupil who fails to attend school regularly, or has been absent without school permission for a continuous period of 10 days or more.
+Our academy must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.

 The academy's policy on Lost Child and Missing Child Procedures, outlines the procedures and actions to be taken should a child fail to attend school.
 This policy ensure a consistent approach throughout the academy.